Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 -   **Todo**: Create a Todo List
 -   **QRCode**: Create/Scan QRCode

+## Community support

+For additional help, you can use one of these channels to ask a question:

+-   [Discord](https://discord.gg/S3UfGkW) - Discussions with the community and the team.
+-   [GitHub](https://github.com/Jonak-Adipta-Kalita/JAK-Mobile-App/issues) - For bug reports and feature requests.
+-   [Twitter](https://twitter.com/AdiptaJonak) - Get the product updates easily.

 ## Roadmap

 Check out our [roadmap](https://github.com/users/Jonak-Adipta-Kalita/projects/7) to get informed of the latest features released and the upcoming ones.